Hellfire01/MangaScrap/README.md

 ## MangaScrap

 MangaScrap is a Ruby based script that will allow you to download your mangas and save them on your computer<br />
-It possese a database that allows it to know what chapters where not downloaded yet<br />
+It posses a database that allows it to know what chapters where not downloaded yet<br />
-Unlike other manga downloaders, it creates a local website on your computer allowing you to browse your mangas offline !<br />
+Unlike other manga downloader, it creates a local website on your computer allowing you to browse your mangas offline !<br />

 #### basic usage :
 ./MangaScrap -a [manganame]  => will add a manga to follow to the database<br />